Marc Molinaro: Political positions

 Molinaro supports same-sex marriage.
 He said that he would have voted for the Respect for Marriage Act had he been in office during the 117th Congress.

 Regarding abortion rights, Molinaro made the following remarks in 2022:

 Like it or not, the United States Supreme Court has determined in the Dobbs decision that this is a states rights issue.
 As such, I do not believe that Congress has any role to play in a woman’s right to access.
 I will not vote for an abortion ban.
 On a personal level, I do believe, like most Americans, that very late term and partial-birth abortions, should be restricted, except of course, in the case of rape, incest, and the health of the mother.

 During the 118th Congress, Molinaro voted for the Parents Bill of Rights in Education, a bill that would require public schools to disclose information including budget, curriculum, and school performance to parents.

 Personal life

-Molinaro and his wife, Corinne Adams, reside in Catskill, New York.
+As of 2023, Molinaro and his wife, Corinne Adams, resided in Catskill, New York.
 Molinaro has two children with his first wife Christy and two children with Adams.
 One of his children is on the autism spectrum.